thoughtworks-jumpstart/guides/docs/introduction/application.md

 1. Meet program prerequisites - check that you meet all prerequisites for the program

+1. Personal project - submit at least one personal project that you built using HTML, CSS, and JavaScript

 1. Self-assessment - attempt all questions in JavaScript at your own time - start self-assessment

 1. Coding assessment - an invitation will be sent to you by email later this week to complete the coding assessment.
 You must complete all problems in JavaScript.
 Applicants who score above 80% for the coding assessment will move on to the next round